 Surgery typically takes around 2 hours and is performed under general or regional anaesthesia.
 The fixation of an intertrochanteric fracture is done using minimally invasive incisions to minimize the soft tissue damage and for better healing.

-After surgery, patients are started on walking exercises as soon as possible.
+After hip fracture surgery, patients are started on walking exercises as soon as possible.
 Every day that the patient spends in bed will require an additional 3 days to get the patient walking.
 Hence, our patients are started on walking exercises immediately the day after their surgery.
 It may take 6 to 12 months for the patient to regain their mobility.

 It is very important to treat osteoporosis.
 Nearly 50% of patients with an osteoporotic fracture will suffer another fracture within the next 1 year.
 If you are over the age of 50, you should check for and treat osteoporosis before you suffer from a debilitating fracture.
+Should you have any questions, please contact our orteoporotic fracture specialist today.